Listeriosis

 Prevention of Listeriosis

 Because food contamination is common and because L. monocytogenes can reproduce at refrigerator temperatures, lightly contaminated food can become heavily contaminated even during refrigeration.
 This problem is of particular concern when foods (eg, refrigerated ready-to-eat foods) are eaten without further cooking.
-Thus, appropriate food hygiene is important, particularly for at-risk people (eg, immunocompromised patients, pregnant women, older people).
+Thus, appropriate food hygiene is important, particularly for people at risk (eg, immunocompromised patients, pregnant patients, adults ≥ 65 years).
 Those at risk should avoid eating the following:

 • Refrigerated ready-to-eat foods (eg, hot dogs, deli meats, pȃtés, meat spreads), unless they are heated to an internal temperature of 73.9° C (165° F) or until steaming hot just before serving